 which will result in some scaling back in the overall size of the Armed Forces and the reduction of some capabilities that are less critical to today’s requirements

-Today’s operations are woefully under resourced in any way in which you care to measure so anyone who seriously thinks scaling back in numbers and capabilities is not somehow going to impact those operations is a fool.
-The impacts might not be immediately visible but the behind the scenes cuts will be felt.
+Today’s operations are woefully under-resourced in any way in which you care to measure so anyone who seriously thinks scaling back in numbers and capabilities is not somehow going to impact those operations is a fool.
+The impacts might not be immediately visible but the scenes cuts will be felt.

 Strengthening key defence partnerships is clearly stated as a way of managing these reductions.
 Strengthening key defence partnerships means relying on others to do more whilst we do less, a greater state of dependency on allies will exist, no matter how it is spun.